 Bob Baker Marionette Theater, located in downtown Los Angeles, California, was founded by Bob Baker and Alton Wood in 1963.
-The theater was designated a Los Angeles Historic-Cultural landmark in 2009, and is reportedly the longest running puppet theater in the United States.
+The theater was designated a Los Angeles Historic-Cultural landmark in 2009, and is one of the longest-running puppetry theaters in the United States.

-Baker is an established puppeteer, and with the help of his 3,000 handmade marionettes, has been entertaining audiences for over 70 years.
+Baker, who died in 2014, was an established puppeteer, and with the help of thousands of handmade marionettes, entertained audiences for over 70 years.
 Baker was a key activist in establishing union status for puppeteers, and his theater serves as a training ground for many puppet-makers who go on to work in fantasy films.
 With a long history of working in Hollywood, Baker’s creations have been featured in TV shows such as Star Trek and Bewitched, and films such as Bluebeard, A Star is Born and Close Encounters of the Third Kind.

 Just as it was 40 years ago, children (and some adults) gather in a circle on the floor of the 200-person shoebox theater, where they sit and watch Baker’s creations come to life.
-For a little over an hour, Baker and roughly 8 other puppeteer students, dressed in all black, weave the marionettes around their audience.
+For a little over an hour, puppeteer students, dressed in all black, weave the marionettes around their audience.
 The puppets, dressed in bright ensembles, fly and dance to the charming soundtrack of old phonograph records, complete with scratches and the warm hiss of analog audio.

-When the show ends the children are all given a cup of vanilla ice cream, a tradition that Baker has exercised since the theater first opened.
-Some parents, who frequented the theater decades ago, have even remarked on how Baker still uses the same wooden spoons.
+When the show ends the children are all given a cup of vanilla ice cream, a tradition that Baker started when the theater first opened.
+Some parents, who frequented the theater decades ago, have even remarked on how they still use the same wooden spoons.